Building a Scalable Reference Framework for a High-Quality Bat Genome Assembly

 Conclusion

-Excelra developed and delivered a scalable, automated genome assembly pipeline that enabled a biotech client to generate high-quality, chromosome-scale bat genome assemblies by integrating PacBio HiFi and Hi-C sequencing data.
-The pipeline achieved >98% assembly completeness and >99.9% base-level accuracy, while reducing manual effort and turnaround time by 75%.
-Its modular, cross-platform design ensured seamless integration of diverse data types and positioned the client to rapidly scale future genome projects without re-engineering.
-This solution not only accelerated the client’s early discovery pipeline and enhanced therapeutic target identification but also provided validation-ready outputs that improved data confidence and strengthened their competitive edge in bat immunogenomics research.
+Excelra delivered a scalable, automated genome assembly pipeline, enabling a biotech client to generate high-quality, chromosome-scale bat genome assemblies with >98% completeness and >99.9% accuracy.
+The modular, cross-platform design allowed rapid scaling of future genome projects without re-engineering.
+This solution accelerated early discovery, enhanced therapeutic target identification, and provided validation-ready outputs, strengthening the client’s competitive position in bat immunogenomics research.